s-steel/s-steel/README.md

 ### Hi there!
 I'm Sean.
 He/Him 🌲

-I'm a Software Engineer in Boulder, CO, and finishing up as a student at [The Turing School of Software and Design](https://turing.io/).
+I'm a Software Engineer in Boulder, CO, and a graduate of [The Turing School of Software and Design](https://turing.io/).